When you are looking for providers that do the lead generation for you, you might come across the software solution called “Offrs.”

-When you browse through their website, you will find the top menu item option of “For Agents”, and “For Brokers”.
+When you browse through their website, you will find the top menu item option “For Agents” and “For Brokers.”

-Usually, you would assume that you would find the different categories of the features there, but that’s not always the case.
+Usually, you would assume that you would find different categories of features, but that’s not always the case.

-So, directly part of Offrs would be only “Listing Leads” and “Smart Apps”.
+So, the direct part of Offrs would be only “Listing Leads” and “Smart Apps”.

 This is much more so the case in the “For Brokers” section.

-The only product that is directly part of Offrs is “SmartBroker”.
+The only product that is part of Offrs is “SmartBroker”.

 It only becomes clear when you have access to these other software products once you create an account and find the “Smart Apps” section.